conedevelopment/sprucecss-starter-kit/README.md

 ## License

-The "Designing in the Browser Starter Kit" is open-sourced software licensed under the [MIT](LICENSE).
+The "Designing in the Browser Starter Kit" is open-sourced software licensed under the [MIT](LICENSE) unless the Cone Development logo.